- Updated on October 29, 2020

 On the other hand, ventilation-perfusion abnormalities are confined to only a small portion of people with emphysema, severe asthma, severe bronchitis, COPD, cystic fibrosis, and some other conditions.
 Hence, arterial hypocapnia, as a definition and criterion of hyperventilation, is also a sensible idea because, for most people, in most situations, arterial hypocapnia means deep and/or fast breathing with low CO2 levels in the alveoli.

-This YouTube video (on the right side) provides the definition of and info about the prevalence of hyperventilation: Hyperventilation.
+This YouTube video provides the definition of hyperventilation and discusses its prevalence: Hyperventilation.

 The physiological effects of hyperventilation can be organized in books since nearly any chronic disease is based on low O2 content in cells of the human body.
 You can see the table on the Homepage of this site for exact ventilation numbers in people with heart disease, diabetes, cancer, asthma, COPD, and many other conditions.
 Therefore, if you want to learn more about hyperventilation physiology, consider separate pages devoted to diseases and symptoms.

-words about physical exercise and its relation to CO2 changes
+Dr. Buteyko’s words about physical exercise and its relation to CO2 changes and physiology: